GurovDmitriy/Start-repository/Grunt/Grunt-Sass/README.md

 next step: `grunt test`

 the command run server for test only — in build folder for test

+command: `grunt build`
+images are usually prepared and compressed once, so you need to be able to do the assembly without this task

 command: `grunt font`